 Lastly, select how often you would like us to automatically audit your website.
 Your options are:

 - Weekly (choose any day of the week)

 You can always re-run the audit at your convenience within the Project.

 After completing all of your desired settings, select “Start Site Audit.”

 In the case of an “auditing domain has failed” dialog, you will want to check that our Site Audit crawler is not blocked by your server.
 To ensure proper crawl, please follow our Site Audit Troubleshooting steps to whitelist our bot.

 Alternatively, you can download the log file that’s generated when the failed crawl occurs, and provide the log file to your webmaster so they can analyze the situation, and try to find a reason why we are blocked from crawling.
-If you need a way to analyze your website's log file yourself, you can upload it to our Log File Analyzer tool.

 Connecting Google Analytics and Site Audit